ozihler/teamsmells/chapters/The-Subteams.md

 ## Edge cases - when is it ok?
 Specialization requires focused groups, but even then, maintaining overarching team unity and communication is crucial.

-## Questions and Indications to identify a
+## Questions and Indications to identify a Sub-teams
 Are there isolated clusters within the team?
 Is there a lack of shared knowledge or objectives?